 Ultra-distance cyclists push the limits of their minds and bodies through such incredible barriers, exhibiting discipline and attitude that is awe-inspiring.
 You may have zero interest in completing, never mind competing, ultra-distance rides... but lessons can still be learnt from these experts in efficiency, mental fortitude and boundary pushing.

-British ultra-distance specialist Josh Ibbett, who won this year’s GB Duro, shared with road.cc some of the skills and techniques he has picked up from undertaking epic multi-day events, that can be transferred to rides of all distances.
+British ultra-distance specialist Josh Ibbett, who won the 2020 GB Duro, shared with road.cc some of the skills and techniques he has picked up from undertaking epic multi-day events, that can be transferred to rides of all distances.
 Whatever the length, whether you are interested in commuting or racing, it can all be applied.

 “Long rides are all about management of everything", says Josh.
 "Bike, body and energy systems, fuelling and hydration.
 I can take all of this knowledge into shorter rides.”

 Having explored and ticked off many roads and dirt tracks in his time doing training rides as well as ultra-distance events, Josh has done a lot of route planning in a lot of different locations.